Shuangy's Kitchensink

 And while I might be biased, the way my family makes this recipe is the best!

-This Chinese Braised Pork Belly is fatty, soft and full of umami.
-In Chinese, we say that this pork belly melts in your mouth and that you get a layer of fatty juice in your mouth. 满嘴流油
+This Chinese Braised Pork Belly is fatty, tender and full of umami flavor.
+In Chinese, we say that this pork belly melts in your mouth and that you get a layer of fatty juice that coats your taste buds. 满嘴流油

 My mom has always liked to pan fry the pork belly just a touch longer than most other recipes would suggest.
 When doing that, the pork belly gets crispier on the outside, and more oil gets cooked out of the pork belly.
-The end result is a less greasy pork dish.
+The end result is a less greasy pork dish with a delectable crunch.

 sticky meat covered in an authentic Asian sauce

-The traditional, by the book, Chinese braised pork belly recipe only has pork in it.
-No vegetables or starch.
+The traditional and by the book way of making this dish, Chinese braised pork belly recipes only have pork in it, no vegetables or starch.

 In my family, my parents have always incorporated potatoes.
 And man, it really is the best part of the dish!

-It is still greasy, shiny, and packed with umami.
-However, the potatoes soak up SO many flavors and fat, which is where all the flavor is anyway, and makes the potatoes super soft and so flavorful.
+It is still greasy, shiny, and packed with umami flavor, however, the potatoes soak up SO many flavors and fat, which is where all the flavor is anyway, and makes the potatoes super soft and irresistible.

 I don’t think I have had any western dishes that cook potatoes like that.